tiffaniechia/example-basic/nottheusual.md

 * James Hunter

 ## Location (and home)
+* London, UK

+## Occupation
-* London
+* Occupation?

 ---

 I've had the username since I was a child.
 I'm sorry.
+I'm so sorry.